sejungkwak/connect-4/README.md

   ![Help page](documentation/features/help.png)

-  - This page contains 5 articles about the game objective, how to play, keyboard controls, points system and leaderboard to help users understand the game and the site specific rules.
+  - This page contains 5 articles about the game objective, how to play, keyboard controls, points system and leaderboard to help users understand the game and the site-specific rules.
   - Less than 1024px width devices show each article in a single column to optimise the layout.

 - __Leaderboard__ page